SeppiaBrilla/University-notes/Fundamentals of Artificial Intelligence and Knowledge Representation/Module 2/Petri nets.md

 - __Condition events nets__: at each point, a place, can only have one token
 - __Place transition nets__: a place can host more token and arcs can have a weight (number of token to be consumed or produced) but still tokens cannot be distinguished
-- __Coloured Petri Nets__: tokens have colour (value attached to them) with a domain an allowed operation.
-Transitions depends also on the base of the colour.
+- __Colored Petri Nets__: tokens have color (value attached to them) with a domain an allowed operation.
+Transitions depends also on the base of the color.
 Problem: similar to [[First order logic|FOL]] so, undecidable.